wix-incubator/wix-react-tools/docs/class-decor/on-instance.md

 register callback to be called on instance creation. the callback receives the arguments of the constructor.

-note:
 ## API

 arguments:
-- hook: function to call before constructor execution
+- hook: function that will be called before constructor execution
 - targetClass: class to modify

 returns: the modified class